mhsoftware100/Yocto-Exam-Practice/README.md

 ## Contents

-You can find a list of collapsible question/answer pair in [practices.md](practices.md) file.
+You can find a list of expandable question/answer pairs in [practices.md](practices.md) file.

-Each question is expandable, you can view their corresponding answers below each when expanded.
+Read questions and view their corresponding answers by expandeding them.

 Feel free to clone or download this repository and use it to test your Yocto knowledge.
 It's a great way to practice and reinforce your understanding of Yocto Project.